Wouldn't Get Far

-"Wouldn't Get Far" is the third single from The Game's second album Doctor's Advocate.
-The song, produced by and featuring Kanye West, is about The Game mentioning and criticizing, by both name and alias, up-and-coming and established video vixens, models and actresses.
-The song peaked at number 64 on the Billboard Hot 100 chart and reached numbers 11 and 26 on the Billboard Hot Rap Songs and Hot R&B/Hip-Hop Songs charts respectively.
+"Wouldn't Get Far" is a song by American rapper the Game, released by Geffen Records on January 23, 2007 as the third single from his second studio album, Doctor's Advocate.
+The song, produced by and featuring Kanye West, finds the Game criticizing, by both name and alias, up-and-coming and established video vixens.
+"Wouldn't Get Far" peaked at number 64 on the Billboard Hot 100 chart and reached numbers 11 and 26 on the Billboard Hot Rap Songs and Hot R&B/Hip-Hop Songs charts, respectively.

 Background

-Kanye West revealed that the beat for the song was originally intended for Common, and if The Game had turned it down, Kanye would have used it for himself.
+In 2007, producer and guest performer Kanye West revealed that the beat for the song was originally intended for Common, and if the Game had turned it down, West would have used it for himself.

 Composition

 In the song, The Game mentions and criticizes, by both name and alias, many up-and coming and established video vixens, models, and actresses.
 The women addressed include Karrine Steffans, Vida Guerra, Meagan Good, Gabrielle Union, Hoopz, Lil' Kim, Charli Baltimore, Toccara Jones, and Melyssa Ford.

 In the song, Gabrielle Union, Meagan Good, Gloria Velez, and Toccara Jones are mentioned in a somewhat negative manner.
 Melyssa Ford has said she was disappointed with both The Game and Kanye West for creating the song.
 As a response, Guerra and Hoopz made a 30-second rap diss to The Game in retaliation to his pejorative remarks about how video models succeed in the business.
 She insinuates that he is desperate for her.
 Earlier, she had claimed that The Game was mad at her for turning him down.

 After the final verse of the song, The Game paraphrases Snoop Dogg's final verse at the end of 2Pac's song "All Bout U" from his 1996 album All Eyez on Me, mentioning all the places he "sees the same hos", using current artists and events like West and Oprah Winfrey covering Hurricane Katrina.
 However, this portion of the song is not available on the radio edited version or the music video.